EyalMK/Draenor-Core/README.md

 Warlords of Draenor 6.2.3 is a core project based off TrinityCore 6.04TDB/6.2 (Firestorm Leak); a MMORPG Framework based mostly in C++.
 For those scarce few interested in the continuation of WoD emulation development: feel free to cherrypick the commits.
-This core was sold for $1000 and the buyer was no longer interested in the project.
+This core was sold for a high sum and the buyer was no longer interested in the project.
 A list of immediate things to fix in this core:
 * Pathfinding and movement generators - must be updated to smooth findpathing.
 * Phasing - phasing has yet to be reworked and updated, the standard phase 7 system is the one used in this core.
 * Low level content - in a sufficient state but yet so far away from blizzlike.
 I have fixed most low level zones up to a very close blizzlike standard.